 Is there a way I can check my registration status?

 All USA Hockey Officials may check their registration status online at USAHockey.com.

-Before this can be done, the official must create an online profile for themselves at the National Website.
+Before this can be done, the official must create an online profile for themselves at the USA Hockey Course website.
 To do this the official must start at the USAHockey.com homepage.
 Use the Registration Status link under the OFFICIALS tab to access the Registration Status page.
 Once at the page, read all information carefully and scroll down to the sign-in area to "create a profile".